KellySayHello/KellySayHello/readme.md

 - 🔭 I’m currently working on **undergraduate research in NLP and Federated Learning.**

-- 🔭 I’m currently doing an internship at **CMoney as a backend developer.**

 - 🌱 I’m currently learning **federated learning.**

 - 👨‍💻 All of my projects are available at [https://github.com/KellySayHello](https://github.com/KellySayHello)